 Guys, I am obsessed with secondhand shopping.
 I’ve always loved a good thrift find and grew up on garage sales and antiquing, but only recently have I switched to buying only clothing and household items that are pre-loved.
-I actually have not bought an item of clothing for myself or my kids since the spring and the last time I bought anything home-related was last year for my nature-inspired holiday decor.
+I actually have not bought a brand new item of clothing for myself or my kids since last spring and the last time I bought anything home-related was last year for my nature-inspired holiday decor.

 Sure, I still buy new things sometimes.
 Ballet shoes, craft supplies, gifts.
 But man do I have really good luck thrifting.
 Like, you know those people who are always winning radio contests?
 Well, that’s me – but with finding stuff secondhand.
 Anytime I’m looking for something – a backpack for my older daughter, a summer dress for a wedding, a new quilt for my toddler’s big girl bed – I just head to one of my local thrift shops and bingo bango!
 I find it.
 I know not everyone has this kind of luck and I also know it can be frustrating to diligently search through the shelves and racks of a thrift store and come up empty handed.

 But I have a theory as to why I seem to always find things.
 Warning: It’s going to sound pretty floofy.
 I always find things because I believe.
 I believe in the power of buying used instead of new.
 I believe in staying openminded as you search and allowing yourself to be drawn toward something that isn’t “perfect.”
 I believe in letting the thrill of the hunt take you away so that you can’t help but smile as you happily roam amidst things that have a past life.
 And, of course, I believe buying secondhand is one of the keys to saving our planet.
 Think that’s an over-exaggeration?
 This article from One Green Planet does a pretty great job at explaining why it isn’t.